rafabene/devops-demo/kubernetes/Readme.md

       cluster/kubectl.sh scale --replicas=3 rc wildfly-replication-controller

-6. Check at /mod_cluster_manager page that Wildfly was registered at modcluster
+6. Check at /mod_cluster_manager page that Wildfly was registered at modcluster.

-7. You can stop some servers (frontend, backend or database) and check the application behaviour
+7. You can stop some servers (frontend, backend or database) and check the application behaviour.

 Execute: